 It’s an interesting question.
 I don’t think so.
 You could argue indirectly the fact that people buy and hold bitcoin, the price goes up and that attracts all the interest into this space and to some extent that’s true.
 So yes, it does provide some investment.
 But I think it doesn’t provide as much investment as would be the case in the alternative world where Satoshi implemented the exact same thing but had a different money supply rule.
 My view counterfactual is that we would actually see a lot more underlying economic activity in the cryptocurrency space and a lot more investment.

-One thought on “Robert Sams on rehypothecation, deflation, inelastic money supply and altcoins
+Share the post "Robert Sams on rehypothecation, deflation, inelastic money supply and altcoins"

 So that’s one example of how those that buy & hold bitcoins are helping.